microsoft/graphrag/docsite/posts/index/1-default_dataflow.md

 Finally, as an independent workflow, we extract claims from the source TextUnits.
 These claims represent positive factual statements with an evaluated status and time-bounds.
 These are emitted as a primary artifact called **Covariates**.

+Note: claim extraction is _optional_ and turned off by default.
+This is because claim extraction generally needs prompt tuning to be useful.

 ## Phase 3: Graph Augmentation

 Now that we have a usable graph of entities and relationships, we want to understand their community structure and augment the graph with additional information.
 This is done in two steps: _Community Detection_ and _Graph Embedding_.
 These give us explicit (communities) and implicit (embeddings) ways of understanding the topological structure of our graph.